- Utilise your counselling experience to contribute to student wellbeing

 - Wagga Wagga

-The Intake and Triage Counsellor contributes to services and programs for students to address issues that affect academic and experiential aspects of student life; to enhance personal resilience and wellbeing, and the sense of belonging and engagement at university.
+The Intake and Triage Counsellor addresses issues that affect academic and experiential aspects of student life; by enhancing personal resilience and wellbeing, and the sense of belonging and engagement at university.
 This includes individual counselling, using theoretically sound and evidence-based approaches delivered in person, by phone or online.
-Counsellors may also contribute their expertise through consultation, liaison and collaboration with other parts of the Division and the wider university.
+Our counselling team contributes their expertise through consultation, liaison and collaboration with other parts of the Division and the wider university.

 To be successful you will have:

 - A psychology or social work degree and unconditional membership of AHPRA (psychologists) or eligibility for full membership with AASW (social workers)